FEMA and SBA

 Recoupment

 It is important that you only spend FEMA funds on goods and services directly related to your disaster recovery.
-FEMA does not directly monitor the way your assistance is spent, but it is possible that one could inform FEMA if they suspect someone they know is using their FEMA award improperly.
-This could lead to “recoupment,” which is when FEMA tries to make you pay back your award.
+FEMA does not directly monitor the way your assistance is spent, but it is possible that someone could report potential misuse to FEMA if they suspect improper spending.
+This could lead to “recoupment,” which is when FEMA has you pay back your assistance or prove that you spent the assistance appropriately.

 Flood Insurance

-It is important that you read your entire decision letter from FEMA.
+It is important that you read the entire decision letter from FEMA.

-It is possible that, along with your FEMA financial assistance, you were enrolled in a group flood insurance policy.
+It is possible that, along with your FEMA financial assistance, you were enrolled in a group flood insurance policy (GFIP).
 Your decision letter will discuss this.

-It is also possible that, depending on your location’s flood risk, your FEMA award came with the requirement that you purchase flood insurance to be eligible for FEMA assistance in the future.
-This will also be discussed in your decision letter.
+It is also possible that, depending on your primary residence’s flood risk, your FEMA assistance came with the requirement that you purchase flood insurance to be eligible for FEMA assistance in the future.
+This flood insurance requirement also be stated in your decision letter.

-If you have questions about whether you have been enrolled in a flood insurance policy or whether a flood insurance requirement has been placed on your property, call the FEMA helpline at 800-621-3362.
-If you want to enroll in flood insurance or have questions about your policy, call the National Flood Insurance Program (NFIP) at 877-336-2627.
+If you have questions about whether you have been enrolled in a flood insurance policy or whether a flood insurance requirement has been placed on your property, call the FEMA Helpline at 800-621-3362.
+If you want to get a quote for flood insurance or have questions about your policy, call the National Flood Insurance Program (NFIP) at 877-336-2627.

 Appeals

-Appeals must be submitted within 60 days of receiving FEMA’s decision letter.
+Appeals must be submitted within 60 days of the date of FEMA’s decision letter.

-Your decision letter will explain the documents or information that will need to be provided in your appeal packet.
-Along with these documents, you will need to complete an appeal form.
-This form should be included with your decision letter, but you can also access it at https://www.fema.gov/sites/default/files/documents/FEMA_Form_FF-104-FY-….
+Your FEMA decision letter will list the additional documents or information that will need to be provided with your appeal.
+Along with these supporting documents, you should include an appeal request form.
+The appeal request form should be included with your decision letter, but you can also access it at https://www.fema.gov/sites/default/files/documents/FEMA_Form_FF-104-FY-….

 After your first appeal